Graciekan21/easybible/README.md

 - 1 am using `#fcf5f5` for answers when hovered over and for the `rgba(7, 10, 7, 0.3)` for answer display
 - i am using `red` when answer is wrong and green when answer is correct.

- Google Fonts am using to import the fonts for using in the site.
+oogle Fonts am using to import the fonts for using in the site.

 - For the Page Title I am using the google font [Roboto](@import url('<https://fonts.googleapis.com/css2?family=Roboto:ital>,wght@0,500;1,400&display=swap');
     Roboto has a dual nature.
 It has a mechanical skeleton and the forms are largely geometric.
 At the same time, the font features friendly and open curves.

 [Robert fonts](https://fonts.google.com/specimen/Roboto?query=Robot)
- For all the text of the web-page I am using the google fonts by Robert.
+or all the text of the web-page I am using the google fonts by Robert.

 ### Background linear-gradien